 Find a good treatment option that works.
 We recommend in-chair bleaching treatment or LED whitening treatment.

-Minimize food and drink that stains teeth and brush your teeth twice a day to keep them as white as possible for as long as possible.
+Minimize food and drink that stain teeth and brush twice a day to keep them as white as possible for as long as possible.

 Factors that Impact Teeth Whitening Solutions